pluralsight/htmlTagValidator/readme.md

 # html-tag-validator

+---

+## This Repository is Archived

+Originally developed for the Code School interactive learning platform, this project served as the backbone for numerous in-browser coding challenges.
+Since the integration and sunset of Code School in 2018, it has been unmaintained.

+As 2021 comes to a close, I've decided to archive this repository rather than leave it in an unmaintained state.
+I want to personally thank all of the talented developers from Code School who supported this library and the learning experiences it powered.
+Thank you as well to everyone who created issues, PRs, and support over the years.

+This project has been licensed under the MIT license since 2014, and we hope the community will use it to do great things.

+– AJ Foster, Software Engineer at Pluralsight

+---

 This library takes some HTML source code, provided as a string, and generates an AST.
 An error will be generated describing what is malformed in the source document if the AST cannot be generated.